Hacker News Reader: Best @ 2026-01-28 04:55:50 (UTC)

 Key Claims/Facts:

-• TikTok’s explanation: TikTok says a US data-center power outage caused broader service issues and was “unrelated” to the ownership news.
+• TikTok’s explanation: The company says a US data-center power outage caused service degradation affecting uploads/recommendations; restoration was in progress (c46784238).

 Parsed and condensed via gpt-5-mini-2025-08-07 at 2026-01-28 05:06:26 UTC